DFE-Digital/dsi-platform/src/Dfe.SignIn.Web.Help/ContentFiles/setup-your-account.md

 During initial account set up, you’ll be able to request access to multiple services within the organisation you have requested access to.

-These services are areas within DfE Sign-in that will allow you to complete tasks or see certain data, for example Publish to the Course Directory and Analyse School Performance.
+These services are areas within DfE Sign-in that will allow you to complete tasks or see certain data, for example Get Information About Schools and Analyse School Performance.

 [Find out how to request access to a service](/your-account/request-service-access)